o3de/o3de.org/content/blog/posts/o3de-ux-past-present-future.md

 ​
 As humans, we tend to make snap judgements; our brains have evolved to do so.
 Why?
 So we can piece together information into understandable groups, and to help us avoid making poor decisions.
 ​
 What does this have to do with the first-time user experience?
 Simply put, users take less than a second to form their first opinion of a product, with only a few more seconds to reinforce this first impression.
-This means FTUE is the comprehensive set of thoughts, insights, and feelings that users experience through their first interaction with a product.
+FTUE *is* the comprehensive set of thoughts, insights, and feelings that users experience through their first interaction with a product.
 ​
 We interpret FTUE as beginning with the engine installation and project creation.
 An assessment of the engine's capability through its tools and workflows follows closely behind.
 Finally, the building of an initial game concept completes the FTUE.
-It is a make-or-break moment for new users, even more so than any other moment through the user journey.
+It is a make-or-break moment for new users, even more so than any other moment of the user's journey.
 ​
 As the UX team, we are responsible for creating experiences that are intuitive, correspond with user requirements, and are representative of countless user workflows.
 We are constantly researching and advocating for the needs of our users, so they have a smooth and delightful first-time experience.
 This allows users to quickly see the value of O3DE, increase their productivity, and unleash their creativity.
 Ultimately, this boosts the adoption rate at which users select O3DE to build their first game or simulation project.
 ​

 ### History of O3DE's First-time User Experience

 ​
 Before understanding the present design of O3DE, let's look back at Lumberyard and its first-time user journey.
 ​